 - Artistic License – Statistics: all the justifications the players use to justify their dice rolling.

 - Bring My Brown Pants: Refer to this strip for an example of serious Potty Failure in the wargaming hobby.

 - Real Is Brown: Discussed in the strip mentioned above.

-- Loophole Abuse: Dave and Brian, each of whom are something of a the resident Rules Lawyer.
+- Loophole Abuse: Dave and Brian, each of whom is something of a resident Rules Lawyer.

 - Random Number God: Appears as capriciously as you might expect.
 Larry's dice rolls are renowned, for all the wrong reasons.

 - The Scrub: Brian, a true Rules Lawyer.

 - Sports Widow: Cindy and the other club wives, who are in various degrees resigned to coming second to their husbands' obsessions with toy soldiers and models.